JCQuintas/mind-components/content/blog/toggle-dark-mode/index.md

 What we are saying with the above code is: When `isDarkMode` changes, set the `localStorage` value to the new `isDarkMode` value.
 This ensures that the user preference is always updated.

 Lastly we have the `Context.Provider` itself.
-As it's name implies, it is used to provide `Context.Consumer`'s with a value. `<ThemeModeContext.Consumer>` and `useContext(ThemeModeContext)` will only have a value if the the provider is present in the tree **above the consumer**. `ThemeProvider` is used to enable custom styled-components themes and mostly works like any other context.
+As its name implies, it is used to provide `Context.Consumer`'s with a value. `<ThemeModeContext.Consumer>` and `useContext(ThemeModeContext)` will only have a value if the the provider is present in the tree **above the consumer**. `ThemeProvider` is used to enable custom styled-components themes and mostly works like any other context.

 ```jsx
 <ThemeModeContext.Provider value={mode}>